V-Sekai/manuals/demo_to_game/090_basic_tooling.md

 For cloud storage, we use:

-- **Cloud's S3 Compatible Storage**: Many cloud service providers offer storage solutions that are compatible with the S3 API.
+- **Cloud's S3 Compatible Storage**: Many cloud service providers offer storage solutions compatible with the S3 API.

 ## Database